adammarples/testbed/README.md

 ### data/

-* lakehost.duckdb: A DuckLake warehouse acting as an entrypoint for the datalake
+* host.duckdb: A Duckdb database acting as an entrypoint for the lakehouse
-* catalogue.ducklake: The catalogue tables.
-When attached to lakehost which has ducklake installed, it appears to hold the data tables instead.
+* lakehouse.ducklake: The Lakehouse.
+Holds the catalogue tables in the '__ducklake_metadata_metadata' database.
+Holds the data tables in the 'lake' database.
 * generated_data: The inital sample data in parquet files
-* minio/ducklake-data/data: The actual data being served via minio on s3://ducklake-data/data/
+* minio/ducklake-data/data: The actual db parquet data being served via minio on s3://ducklake-data/data/

 - `raw_customers` - customer dimension with SCD2 history
 - `raw_stores` - store dimension with SCD2 history